What is an Issue

 Reopened — This issue was once 'Resolved' or 'Closed', but is now being re-examined.
 (For example, an issue with a Resolution of 'Cannot Reproduce' is Reopened when more information becomes available and the issue becomes reproducible).
 From here, issues are either marked In Progress, Resolved or Closed.

 Closed — This issue is complete.

 An issue can be resolved in many ways, only one of them being 'Fixed'.
-The default resolutions are listed below; note that your JIRA administrator may have customised these to suit your organisation.
+A resolution is usually set when the status is changed.
+The default resolutions are listed below; note that your JIRA administrator may have customized these to suit your organization.